David Artell: Crewe Alexandra

-Despite opening the season with a 6–0 thumping of Morecambe that earned Artell the opening EFL manager of the week award, Crewe struggled in the first half of the 2018–19 season.
-Artell was then nominated for the EFL League Two Manager of the Month award after they climbed the table with ten points from five games, including a 1–0 win at promotion-chasing Milton Keynes Dons.
-Artell admitted he had to come up with better 'coping mechanisms' after receiving four yellow cards and one sending off during the season.
-Reflecting on his team's progress, he said that it was a 'critical statistic' that his side failed to beat any of the bottom 11 sides away from home.
-Hoping to improve on a 12th-place finish, Artell released four players, while centre-back George Ray rejected the club's contract offer.
+Having ended the previous season by claiming the award, Artell won the first EFL Manager of the Week award of the season after his side began the 2018–19 campaign with a 6–0 opening day thumping of his former club Morecambe on 4 August 2018.
+Despite this, Crewe went on to struggle for the majority of the first half of the season.
+However, they showed signs of improvement in January 2019 after recording 10 points from a possible 15, three of which came in an impressive 1–0 win at promotion-chasing Milton Keynes Dons, helping to earn Artell a nomination for Manager of the Month.
+He admitted he had to come up with better "coping mechanisms" after receiving four yellow cards and one sending off during the season.
+Reflecting on his team's progress, Artell claimed that it was a "critical statistic" that his side had failed to beat any of the bottom 11 sides away from home.
+Hoping to improve on their 12th-place finish, Artell released four players, while centre-back George Ray rejected the club's offer of a new contract.

 Promotion

-After starting the 2019–20 season with four wins in six games, Artell was again nominated for the EFL League Two Manager of the Month award.
-Crewe were top of the table on 15 March when the EFL was suspended due to the COVID-19 pandemic in England.
+After starting the 2019–20 season with four wins in six games, Artell was again nominated for the EFL League Two Manager of the Month award for August 2019.
+Crewe were top of the table on 15 March when the EFL was suspended due to the COVID-19 pandemic.
 Artell said he was "100% confident" that the season would not be scrapped, stating that "The integrity of each competition is important and we have to play the games that are left, whenever that is".
-He was proved wrong.
+He was proven wrong.
 Clubs voted to end the campaign without playing the remaining fixtures, and although Crewe were promoted, Swindon Town won the league title with a higher points per game.
 Nonetheless, Artell was selected as League Two Manager of the Year in the League Managers Association Awards, the first Crewe manager to win such an annual award.

 In 2020–21, Crewe Alexandra underwent a difficult period off the pitch following publication of the Sheldon report into a sexual abuse scandal relating to multiple offender and former youth team coach Barry Bennell.
 Artell kept the club performing well on the pitch, signing five new players on free transfers – Offrande Zanzala, Mikael Mandron, Donervon Daniels, Omar Beckles and Luke Murphy – and cashing in on Perry Ng and Harry Pickering.
 Crewe went on to finish 12th in League One at the end of the season – the club's highest finish since relegation from the Championship in 2005–06.